MavrosOplarxigos/LBS_app_for_PoC/README.md

 # Secure and Privacy-enhancing Decentralized Location-based Services: LBS user mobile application

-This is the implementation of the mobile application which is run by the users' devices when they are participating in the LBS scheme which is described in my master's degree thesis: \<DiVA link to be added soon\>
+This is the implementation of the mobile application which is run by the users' devices when they are participating in the LBS scheme which is described in my master's degree thesis: [Google Scholar](https://scholar.google.com/scholar?q=Secure%20and%20Privacy-Enhancing%20Decentralized%20Location-based%20Services%3A%20An%20over-the-Internet%20P2P%20connectivity%20location-based%20service%2C%20leveraging%20pseudonyms%20for%20privacy%20enhancement.), [DiVA](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1888238)

 ### LBS-owned entities